nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md

 You may need to disassociate a Floating IP from an instance which no longer needs it, so you can assign it to one that does.

-Navigate to Project -> Compute -> Instances
+Navigate to Project -> Compute -> Instances.

 Find the instance you want to remove the IP from in the list.
 Click the red "Disassociate Floating IP" to the right.